 Most workbenches can be purchased in flat-pack style assembly jobs.
 What this means is that they can be assembled without any fancy tools like you an IKEA furniture.
-At best, you might require a measuring tape, a few screwdrivers, spanners, and a hammer.
+At best, you might require a measuring tape, a few screwdrivers, wrenches, and a hammer.

 A workbench is a must-have item for any garage workshop.
 And a good workbench can actually improve your quality of work.
 You will also find yourself working on your projects more often once you have a nice, comfortable, and well-organized space to work in.